Traceable raises $20 million for AI system that shields cloud app APIs from cyberattacks

 “Cloud-native applications have clearly become hackers’ favorite targets.
 These applications are all API-driven, with APIs exposing business logic to the outside world.
 Existing application security approaches aren’t built for modern application architectures and use data in a narrow context to detect threat activity,” Bansal told VentureBeat.
 “Traceable’s approach is to feed TraceAI, our machine learning technology, with extremely rich and highly useful distributed tracing data directly from the application.
 This combination of real-time trace data and machine learning uniquely enables Traceable to distinguish between legitimate and malicious users and application activity with a high degree of accuracy.”

 Bansal, the founder and former CEO of AppDynamics, cofounded Traceable with former AppyDynamics VP Sanjay Nagaraj.
 (Cisco acquired AppDynamics in 2017 for roughly $3.7 billion.)
 While at AppDynamics, Bansal had a prime view of the growing adoption of cloud-native architectures.
-He says he soon realized existing approaches to cloud app security fell short — most only provided limited visibility into the app layer and suffered from high false-positive rates, while others were designed to protect traditional apps with well-understood protocols as opposed to distributed apps using custom APIs.
+He says he soon realized existing approaches to cloud app security fell short — most only provided limited visibility into the app layer and suffered from high false-positive rates, while others were designed to protect traditional apps with well-understood protocols, as opposed to distributed apps using custom APIs.

 “One of our customers has approximately 700 API endpoints.
 These sessions ranged anywhere from 10 API calls to 100 API calls,” explained Nagaraj.
 “Theoretically, this would come down to 700 to the power of 10, or 700 to the power of 100 possible personas.
 But like in natural language, applications have their own grammar, where APIs are akin to words in natural language and API interaction is based on a latent grammar.
 Each of these endpoints had as many as 6,000 response body keys and around 100 request keys and hundreds of headers.
 The combinatorial complexity of validating this intricate relationship at scale is something that cannot be solved by brute-force analysis or a rules-based engine.
 Instead, it requires advanced and scalable machine learning techniques.”